Does a Dehumidifier Help With Mold?

 Therefore, while a dehumidifier can indeed render existing mold inert, you do have to remove it to stop it from coming back to life in the event that humidity levels rise.

 Now, in order to totally kill and remove mold so it never comes back, you can use vinegar, for the most part.
 Basic vinegar will kill around 80% of generic molds found in homes.
-Whatever mold cannot be killed by vinegar can be killed by bleach.
-Whatever mold cannot be killed with bleach can be taken care of with specialized mold-killing solutions.
+Certain molds that cannot be killed by vinegar can be killed by bleach.
+More serious molds that cannot be killed with bleach can be taken care of with specialized mold-killing solutions.

 However, if the situation is dire and there is mold everywhere, you may need to hire a specialist to take care of the problem.
 In worst-case scenarios, the mold may be so imbedded that it is impossible to remove, thus forcing you to remove entire sections of flooring, walls, ceilings, and whatever else is infested.